 The faculty member should notify the appropriate Dean of the occurrence.
 The Dean or his or her designee will complete an electronic occurrence report (EOR) for Baptist University.

-Students are responsible for out-of-pocket expenses related to blood and body fluid exposure and treatment.
+Students are strongly encouraged to maintain health insurance while enrolled at the University and after the initial visit are responsible for out-of-pocket expenses related to exposure.